A fan’s guide – the club from early doors to today

 Despite losing First Division status in the post-war league restructure, Arbroath still managed to reach the Scottish Cup semi-final of 1947, losing 2-0 to eventual winners Aberdeen at Dundee.

 The side inherited by the incoming Bert Henderson in 1962 had promise.
 Dave Easson, record-breaking scorer in 1958-59, returned to Gayfield Park, only to suffer a career-ending injury.
 It took Henderson another couple of seasons to nurture the strike duo of Dennis Bruce and Jimmy Jack as Arbroath claimed promotion to the First in 1968.
-Jack’s goals helped the Lichties achieve the same feat in 1972, this time for what would be a three-year, and final, stint with Scotland’s elite.
+Jack’s goals helped the Lichties achieve the same feat in 1972, this time for what would be a three-year, and so far final, stint with Scotland’s elite.

 A sad, slow demise marked the end of the Henderson era, punctuated by two appearances in the quarter-finals of the Scottish Cup.
 His 17-year reign was followed by two decades in the wilderness, before former Hibs and Newcastle defender John Brownlie got the Red Lichties back to the second tier in 2001.